 A month from now it will not be air-playing.
 “Each of these children will be given a string instrument,” explains Rebecca Walsh, Head of Education at Opera North.
 “We are looking at delivering activities involving four or five hours of strings and singing work for each child, each week.”
 Leeds will be the first In Harmony project to be led by an opera company, so singing will play an essential role in the music education of these children.

 But it is not only about making music.
 Walsh points out that Windmill Primary School is based in a community that faces many challenges, and she is confident that, as already seen in the In Harmony Liverpool and In Harmony Lambeth projects, there will be an overall improvement in the lives of these children, including their academic performance and the self-esteem and empowerment of the community.

-In Harmony is a national programme founded by cellist Julian Lloyd Webber that aims to inspire and transform the lives of children in deprived communities through community-based orchestral music-making.
+In Harmony is a national programme founded by cellist Julian Lloyd Webber that aims to inspire and transform the lives of children through community-based orchestral music-making.
 It uses the principles of Venezuela’s inspirational El Sistema.
 In Harmony is jointly funded by the Department for Education and the National Lottery through Arts Council England.